Life insurance : how it works

-Life insurance policy is the only thing that stands between our loved ones and financial hardship.
+Life insurance is the only thing that stands between our loved ones and financial hardship.

-How to determine which type of and how much life insurance is appropriate for a person .
+How to determine which type of and how much life policy is appropriate for a person .

 For a specifics life — age, income, and other factors — will help determine which type of and how much life insurance is appropriate for a person.